How to find the right Milwaukee Video Production Company

 Tip #1: watch their work

-You’re obviously going to start looking at production company websites.
-You’ll be able to get some basic information, but really what you want to do is watch examples of their work.
+You’re obviously going to start looking at Milwaukee production company websites.
+You’ll be able to get some basic information, but here are a few thoughts.

-Forget the company “sizzle reel” if they have one.
+Next, there’s no need to watch the company’s “sizzle reel” if they have one.
 This is simply a highlight video… a compilation.
 How’s that going to help you?

 Instead, watch their client work.
 If you want to know what to watch for, check out our vlog post on the subject: Tips for Picking a Video Company.